bobbadshy/touchosc_shiva_preset_manager/README.md

   - [Bug reports, Feature Suggestions or Contributing](#bug-reports-feature-suggestions-or-contributing)
   - [Planned features wishlist](#planned-features-wishlist)
   - [Donations](#donations)

-*Shiva Preset Manager* is a sophisticated preset module that can be added to TouchOSC control surfaces.

 ## Supported features:
 - Select controls by: